 - Prepare and answer a 50-Question Quiz on one book from Prophets or Writings, citing verse and line.
 (The first five Books of Moses are not permitted.)

-- Prepare and present a D’var Torah for either the adult congregation on Shabbat evening or morning, or a USY Shabbat event.
+- Prepare and present a D’var Torah for either the adult congregation on Shabbat morning, or a USY Shabbat event.
 (See the guidelines for writing a D’var Torah.)
 A D’var Torah presented prior to a regular USY meeting would also qualify.
 Rabbi Abraham will act as mentor for a D’var Torah.

 - Jewish Cultural Arts Project